Dennisman219/ds_portfolio/portfolio.md

 km = KMeans(n_clusters=k, init='k-means++', max_iter=1000, n_init=1)
 ```
 The model is configured to create as many clusters as there are categories.
 When using full hierarchical categories k = 104, when using primary categories k = 14.\
 The model is configured to use 'k-means++' initialization.
-This is described as a 'smart' initialization technique and is beneficial to speed.\
+This is described as a 'smart' initialization technique to figure out the best starting distribution of clusters and is beneficial to speed.\
-A max_iter of 1000 was chosen over the default of 300 to ensure plenty of iterations to form clusters.\
+A max_iter of 1000 was chosen over the default of 300 to ensure plenty of iterations to form clusters.
+We are more interested in quickly evaluating kmeans rather than getting perfect clusters.\
 An n_init of 1 was chosen over the default of 10 in order to force the model to try one random starting distribution of clusters to save time.

 ### Training a model